 Natural Red Oxide

-Professional Handmade Watercolour
+Natural Red Oxide – Professional Handmade Watercolour Paint

-Click here to read about how we make our Finest Professional Watercolours
+Discover how we make our Finest Professional Watercolours

-We recommend
+We Recommend

-Using distilled water with all our watercolours to keep each pigment at its purest form
+Using distilled water with all our watercolours to keep each pigment at its purest form.

-Product Information:
+Product Information

-Pigments | Natural Red Oxide |
+Pigment | Iron Oxide |

-Pigment C.I Number | P.R 102 |
+Pigment C.I.
+Number | PR 102 |

 Series | 1 |

-Lightfastness | AAA |
+Lightfastness | AAA (Excellent) |

 Opacity | Semi-Opaque |